-26 Allegations against staff
+11 Allegations against staff

-All school staff should take care not to place themselves in a vulnerable position with a child.
+Mill Water School staff should take care not to place themselves in a vulnerable position with a child.
 It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults.

-Guidance about conduct and safe practice, including safe use of mobile phones by staff and volunteers will be given at induction.
+Guidance about conduct and safe practice, including safe use of mobile phones by staff and volunteers, will be given at induction5.